How to help victims of the Israeli-Palestinian conflict

-(CNN)The Israeli-Palestinian conflict has boiled over into another violent episode, leaving families in the region reeling from tragedy.
+(CNN)As the Israeli-Palestinian conflict grinds on, families in the region continue to reel.

+In just the first week of fighting, more than 200 people were killed by Israeli airstrikes according to the Hamas-run health ministry in Gaza.
+The ministry says more than 1,400 have been injured.
+At the same time, Israeli officials say Palestinian rocket attacks have killed at least 10 people.

-Since Monday, Israeli airstrikes into Gaza have killed more than 190 Palestinians and injured more than 1,200 others, according to the Palestinian Health Ministry.
-Militant rocket fire from Gaza into Israel has killed 10 Israelis, officials there said.
-Protests and mob violence, including attempted lynchings, have also been reported throughout Israel and the West Bank.
+Protests and mob violence, including attempted lynchings, have also been reported in Israel and the West Bank.

-Many of the victims -- Israeli and Palestinian -- are ordinary civilians and in dire need of medical help.
+Many of the victims -- Israeli and Palestinian -- are ordinary civilians in dire need of medical help.
 But the demand for urgent care has put a strain on hospitals, blood supplies and other vital services.

-Here are five organizations providing medical care that you can support.
+Here are some of the organizations you can support providing humanitarian relief.

 Doctors Without Borders

 Doctors Without Borders is an international organization that provides lifesaving medical humanitarian care across the world, and speaks out about what they see.
-The group works in more than 70 countries, as well as the Palestinian Territories.
+The group works in more than 70 countries, as well as the Palestinian territories.
 Not only do their teams treat victims of war and violence, but also respond to other medical needs, such as mental health care and the coronavirus pandemic.
 They were awarded the Nobel Peace Prize in 1999.
-Donate here.

 Palestine Red Crescent Society

 Palestine Red Crescent Society (PRCS) caters to the health and welfare of Palestinians in the West Bank, Gaza and refugee camps in surrounding countries.
-With more than 4,000 employees and 20,000 volunteers, the group provides Emergency Medical Services (EMS) in times of conflict, as well as preventative, curative and rehabilitative health care.
+With more than 4,000 employees and 20,000 volunteers, the group provides Emergency Medical Services (EMS) in times of conflict as well as preventative, curative and rehabilitative health care.
 PRCS is a non-government organization that adheres to the principles of the International Federation of Red Cross and Red Crescent.
-Donate here.

 American Friends of Magen David Adom

-American Friends of Magen David Adom (AFMDA) supports Israel's primary ambulance, blood-services and disaster-relief organization.
+American Friends of Magen David Adom (Red Star of David) supports Israel's primary ambulance, blood-services and disaster-relief organization.
 When tragedy strikes in Israel, Magen David Adom (MDA) is often on the frontlines helping victims receive proper medical care.
 MDA also provides first-responder medical training to approximately 90,000 people each year throughout Israel.
 It is a non-government organization that works in association with the International Federation of Red Cross and Red Crescent.
-Donate here.

 Palestine Children's Relief Fund

 Palestine Children's Relief Fund (PCRF) is a U.S.-based nonprofit organization that sponsors volunteer medical teams to treat sick and injured Palestinian children in the West Bank and Gaza.
-It also brings children to the U.S. for free medical care they could not otherwise receive locally.
-The group has built two pediatric cancer departments in the Palestinian Territories and treated tens of thousands of youth.
-Donate here.
+It also brings children to the US for free medical care they could not receive locally.
+The group has built two pediatric cancer departments in Gaza and the West Bank and has treated tens of thousands of youth.

 United Hatzalah

 United Hatzalah is the largest independent, non-profit, volunteer Emergency Medical Service (EMS) in Israel.
-Volunteers drive ambucycles from emergency to emergency, providing fast and free medical care to people in need 24-hours a day, 7 days a week.
+Volunteers drive ambucycles from emergency to emergency, providing fast and free medical care 24 hours a day, 7 days a week.
 With more than 6,000 volunteers, they're able to respond to emergencies across the country in less than 3 minutes and 90 seconds in metropolitan areas.
-Donate here.